AhmedLimem/Python-Package-for-Gaussian-and-Binomial-Distributions/distributions_python_package/distributions/README.md

   * Matplotlib (>= 3.1.2)

 ## User installation
-it's better to test this package using Python virtual environments, for `windows 10`, use these commands in `PowerShell`:
+This package is best tested using Python virtual environments, for `windows 10` use these commands in `PowerShell`:
 ```
 python -m venv venv_distributions
 venv_distributions\Scripts\Activate.ps1